 A strong culture of ethical business conduct is essential to governance.
-We are committed to conducting business ethically, honestly and in full compliance with all applicable laws and regulations.
+We are committed to conducting business ethically, honestly and in full compliance with all applicable laws and regulations, including anti-bribery and corruption laws and regulations.

 Code of Business Conduct